ngandrass/moodle-quiz_archiver/README.md

 3. Check the plugin validation report and finish the installation.

-## Installing manually
+### Installing manually

 The plugin can be also installed by putting the contents of this directory to

     {your/moodle/dirroot}/mod/quiz/report/archiver

-Afterwards, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.
+Afterward, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.

 Alternatively, you can run